Exams & Services

 Below is a list of a few eye conditions and eye diseases that we look for during a comprehensive eye exam:

-• Refractive error: This is your eyes’ “optical” prescription.
-There are 3 types of refractive error, myopia (nearsightedness), hyperopia (farsightedness), and astigmatism (irregular shape to the eye which results in two separate focal points).
+This is your eyes’ “optical” prescription.
+There are 3 types of refractive error: myopia (nearsightedness), hyperopia (farsightedness), and astigmatism (irregular shape to the eye which results in two separate focal points).
 These conditions can be corrected with glasses, contact lenses, and refractive surgery.

-• Presbyopia: This is the eyes inability to focus up close.
+This is the eye's inability to focus up close.
 This happens as a result of the aging process.
 This condition can be corrected with glasses, contact lenses, and refractive surgery.

-• Amblyopia: Amblyopia is poor development of central vision as a result of a turned eye or a large asymmetry (difference) in refractive error between the two eyes.
-If untreated, amblyopia can slow visual development of the affected eye, which can lead to permanent vision loss.
+Amblyopia is the poor development of central vision as a result of a turned eye or a large asymmetry (difference) in refractive error between the two eyes.
+If untreated, amblyopia can slow the visual development of the affected eye, which can lead to permanent vision loss.

-• Strabismus: Strabismus is an eye that turns inwards or outwards relative to the other eye.
-If left untreated, a strabismus can lead to amblyopia, and decrease depth perception.
+Strabismus is an eye that turns inwards or outwards relative to the other eye.
+If left untreated, strabismus can lead to amblyopia and decrease depth perception.

-• Glaucoma: Glaucoma is the degeneration of the optic nerve (a nerve tract that connects and transmits information from the eye to the brain) often associated with high eye pressures.
+Glaucoma is the degeneration of the optic nerve (a nerve tract that connects and transmits information from the eye to the brain) often associated with high eye pressure.
 During a comprehensive eye exam, we perform numerous tests that tell us whether or not you have glaucoma.
 Because there are virtually no symptoms, it is important to have regular eye exams to prevent permanent vision loss.

-• Cataracts: A cataract is a clouding of the crystalline lens which rests just behind the colored part of the eye.
-Once cataracts develop patients often feel as if they are looking through a dirty window pane, which can cause symptoms of glare at night.
+A cataract is a clouding of the crystalline lens that rests just behind the colored part of the eye.
+Once cataracts develop, patients often feel as if they are looking through a dirty window pane, which can cause symptoms of glare at night.

-• Systemic diseases: A comprehensive eye exam can detect early signs of many systemic diseases including diabetes and high blood pressure.
+A comprehensive eye exam can detect early signs of many systemic diseases, including diabetes and high blood pressure.

 Contact Lens Exam